Washington state AG Ferguson announces lawsuit intended to protect vote-by-mail following changes at postal service

 But, “Zero chance we take our foot off the gas, we want that in writing and confirmed, before we delay or stop what we’re doing,” Ferguson added later.

-Tuesday’s developments come as some state officials worry that the changes could potentially hamper voting in Washington, one of five states that votes completely by mail.
+Tuesday’s developments come as some state officials worry that the changes could potentially hamper voting in Washington, one of five states that have vote-by-mail statutes.

 As his poll numbers have dropped, Trump for months has tried to stir up distrust about the fall election results, in particular with mail balloting.